 A weekend in Bordeaux

-Between its history, gastronomy, the right bank, the left bank, the many neighborhoods with diverse atmospheres, the Garonne, the quays… even without getting started on the vineyards… sometimes it can be difficult to decide what to do during a first weekend trip to Bordeaux.
-Here’s one idea for an itinerary to help you take full advantage of your two days and make you want to come back!
+Between heritage, gastronomy, the right bank, the left bank, the numerous districts with different atmospheres, the Garonne and the quays.
+Not to mention the vineyards... it can sometimes be difficult to know what to do in Bordeaux for your first weekend.
+Here is an idea of a programme to make the most of your two days, and make you want to come back!

-What better way to start your weekend in Bordeaux than in the Saint-Michel district, home to one of the warmest and most eclectic atmospheres in the city!
-In Meynard square on any given Saturday morning you can explore the weekly market at the foot of the Saint-Michel spire, the tallest structure in town.
+What better way to start a weekend in Bordeaux than in the Saint-Michel district, one of the city's warmest and most eclectic atmospheres!
+On the Place Meynard, on this Saturday morning, the weekly market is held at the foot of the Saint-Michel spire, the highest building in the city.

 Please note: Until 30 June 2023, the spire is closed to visitors due to renovation work.

 For your 2nd day in Bordeaux, start with a morning breath of fresh air at the Chartrons market on the banks of the Garonne before discovering this district, the historic stronghold of Bordeaux's wine merchants.
 At numbers 27 and 29 of the Quai des Chartrons, admire the facades of the Dutch houses.

 And to delve into the history of wine and learn some historical anecdotes about this former wine merchants' district, take the map "Stroll in the footsteps of wine in the city", available at the OTCBM and online.